starling021/toron/README.md

 # About Copycat Toolkit

-    Copycat Toolkit is a set of tools to view information about a hostname, IP’s vulnerabilities, Internet connected computers and etc. Copycat Toolkit also allows users to to find specific types of computers connected to the Internet using a variety of filters.
+    Copycat Toolkit is a set of tools for getting information about hostnames, IP’s vulnerabilities, Internet connected computers and etc. Copycat Toolkit also allows users to to find specific types of computers connected to the Internet using a variety of filters.